We have broad and deep expertise

 A California Energy Commission Project

-The INVENT project demonstrate solutions that yield and quantify multiple real-world benefits of advanced vehicle-grid integration (VGI) applications for electric vehicle fleets and pave the way for commercial large-scale deployments in California.
+The INVENT project demonstrated solutions that yield and quantify multiple real-world benefits of advanced vehicle-grid integration (VGI) applications for electric vehicle fleets and pave the way for commercial large-scale deployments in California.

 The project will test V1G (commute fleet – workplace charging) as well as V2G (work fleet – facilities management) and foresees up to 50 EVs.
 Grid services as well as behind-the-meter services will be tested and focus will be on VGI economics and how to remove regulatory barriers for large scale deployment.